JoMath363/node.js-api-projects/README.md

    - Uses SQLite with Sequelize ORM
    - Manages courses with CRUD operations
    - Structured using the MVC pattern
+   - Utilizes advanced Sequelize features such as:
+      - Model scopes
-   - Implements Soft Delete
+      - Soft delete
+      - Validations
+      - Associations
-   - Defines scopes for query filtering
+      - Custom query methods
-   - Enforces validation on models

 ## How to Run
 1. Clone the repository: